michael-fawzy/DSND-Capstone/README.md

 - **As a final conclusive result, the company should focus more on sending discount offers to higher income customers of all genders in the age group 59-64 since this group tends to pay more and complete more offers.
 However the data still hides a lot under the hat, and the possibilities look endless!**

-You can find more detailed explanation with plots in this [HubPages post](https://hubpages.com/technology/Offers-Offers-Offers-From-Starbucks)
+You can find more detailed explanation with plots in this [Medium post](https://michaelfawzy.medium.com/offers-offers-offers-from-starbucks-88707094a5fa)

 ## Files